 Topic area #1: Solar-radiation-atmospheric boundary-layer-chemistry coupling (Volunteers please contribute; Hoch, Kelly, Oldroyd, Holmes?)

-Variations in actinic flux in the boundary-layer during the winter season are modulated by solar zenith angle, length of daylight, snow cover and other surface properties.
+Formation of secondary pollutants requires that precursor emissions are oxidized to their secondary products.
+Under wintertime conditions, daylight hours are limited, temperatures are cold, and, as a result, daytime photochemistry that produces secondary pollutants may be limited.
+Since many important reactions that drive secondary pollutant formation are photolytic, characterizing the distribution of actinic flux is important to understand the influence of photochemical processes during PCAPs episodes.
+This can be challenging in wintertime due to the influence of snow cover on albedo as well as the presence of fog and cloud during parts of the episode.
+Variations in actinic flux in the boundary-layer during the winter season are modulated by solar zenith angle, length of daylight, cloud cover, snow cover, and other surface properties.
 These variations subsequently impact boundary-layer temperature structure, vertical and horizontal transport and cycling of pollutants, temperature-dependent chemical processes, and photochemical reaction rates.
-Greater understanding of radiative feedback processes with respect to coupled meteorology and chemistry is needed during PCAPS.
-Feedbacks between surface state (e.g., snow cover vs. no snow cover) albedo and photochemical rates have been shown to be important, but more comprehensive evaluation of the coupling between surface heat and turbulence fluxes and surface state, and their subsequent impacts on the production and destruction of pollutants is needed.
+Two prior studies (Pal & Haeffelin, 2015; Trousdell et al., 2019) have shown a strong dependence between surface downwelling shortwave radiation and midday boundary layer depth during all seasons including winter.
+While traditional boundary layer theory assumes a primary dependence most directly on sensible heat flux, both of these studies found a much better correlation with downwelling shortwave.
+This suggests a possible coupling between cloud and/or aerosol shading and convective mixing that we would be able to test in the AQUARIUS field campaigns.
+Greater understanding of radiative feedback processes with respect to coupled meteorology and chemistry is needed during PCAPs.
+Feedbacks between surface state (e.g., snow cover vs. no snow cover) albedo and photochemical rates have been shown to be important, but more comprehensive evaluation of the coupling between surface shortwave, sensible/latent heat and turbulence fluxes and surface state, and their subsequent impacts on the production and destruction of pollutants, is needed.
 Detailed observations of photolysis rates and actinic fluxes are important to be able to quantify photochemical-meteorological coupling.

 Topic area #2: Dry-and moist chemistry-atmospheric coupling.
 (Volunteers please contribute; Lareau, Kelly, Karle?)